vini01298/CybriaGames/README.md

 <center>

 # CybriaGames

-CybriaGames Is An Unblocked Games Website For fun.
-I Mean, Everyone Needs Fun Right?
+## Founder: X-88/mybooty165 | Owner: Scott Ferren/sc0ttferren
+CybriaGames: Your go-to site for unblocked fun because, well, who doesn't need a good time to have fun gaming?

-> Note: If you see any bugs, feel free to report it on <a href="https://github.com/CybriaTech/CybriaGames/issues">Issues</a>, Report it on the <a href="https://bit.ly/cybriatech">Official CybriaTech Discord</a>, On the Widgetbot Discord or <a href="mailto:timmytamle569@gmail.com">Email Me!</a>
+> Note: If you see any bugs, feel free to report it either in the <a href="https://github.com/CybriaTech/CybriaGames/issues">Issues</a>, the <a href="https://bit.ly/cybriatech">CybriaTech Discord</a>, or just <a href="mailto:timmytamle569@gmail.com">email me!</a>

 # Deploy